sinshu/managed-doom/README.md

 The goal of this project is to make a fully functional Doom source port written in C# without unsafe code.

-The rendering engine is almost complete and capable of showing 3D view like the screenshots below.

-Now I'm working on the gaming code.
-Although several functionalities are still missing, most weapons, monsters and gimmicks work much like the original game.
+The rendering engine and game system (player movement, weapons, monster AI and map gimmicks) are almost complete.
+Now I'm working on the other miscellaneous functionalities, including save / load, menu, config and so on.